The best motorcycle insurance providers combine low premiums with high-quality coverage.

 With the exception of Florida, every state in the US requires that motorcycle riders purchase motorcycle insurance.
-The required minimums and penalties vary from state to state, but in most cases you will need a liability motorcycle insurance policy in order to ride your bike on public roads.
+Minimum insurance requirements and penalties vary from state to state, but in most cases, you will need liability insurance to ride your bike on public roads.

 Even in Florida, it is a good idea to purchase full coverage motorcycle insurance.
 This means you have a policy that includes personal injury liability, property damage liability, collision coverage, comprehensive coverage, and uninsured/underinsured motorist coverage.
 This way, your finances are protected after an accident.